Maple GO Station: History

 The current station building was constructed in 1903 by the Grand Trunk Railway to replace the original Ontario, Simcoe and Huron building, which had burned down.
+It was named Maple after completion.
 The Queen Anne style timber frame structure is clad in wood using stick style patterns, and features large gables in its roofline.
 It is federally protected by the Heritage Railway Stations Protection Act.
 The building is also protected under Part V of the Ontario Heritage Act, as part of the Maple Heritage Conservation District.